udacity/pdsnd_github/README.md

 ### Project Details
 The experience depending on a user's input like city, month and day.
 After filterinf the dataset, users will see the statistical result of the data.

+### Statistics Computed
+The program prints the following information:
+Popular times of travel
+Popular stations and trip
+Trip duration
+User info